mobajemu-msft/groove-api-documentation/Groove/FAQ.md

 Most of the API calls return a "Link" item in the response.
 That Link is an HTTP link designed to automatically redirect to the most appropriate Groove application on the target platform.
 For example, if you're adding a link to a website, and the user is on a Windows 8 machine, the click from Internet Explorer will open the Groove Native application on Windows 8 (with a browser redirection)
 .
 ### <a name="8"> </a>Can I deep link to the native Groove app Windows, Windows Phone, and related platforms without going through a browser?
-Yes, you can use the deep link provided in the API response in an invisible webview control.
-This will give you the final music protocol Link.
+No, you currently need to open a browser.
 See [examples](https://github.com/Microsoft/Groove-API-documentation/blob/master/Using%20the%20Groove%20RESTful%20Services/Deep%20Link.md).

 ###<a name="10"> </a> What is the revenue share of the affiliate program?
 Details of the affiliate program can be found [here](http://www.microsoftaffiliates.com/).